Its-Jakey/SCPP-old-/Syntax.md

 Variables can be defined by using the 'var' keyword like

     var x = value

-an empty array like, this will set x to the address that is the start of the array

-    var x[20];

 or an array with values like, this also will set x to the address that is the start of the array